kyma-incubator/compass/docs/compass/04-01-installation.md

 # Compass installation

-You can install Compass both on a cluster or on your local machine.
+You can install Compass both on a cluster and on your local machine.

 ## Cluster installation